ElektraInitiative/libelektra/doc/decisions/0_drafts/metakey_semantics.md

 However, that still has some issue:

-- It needs a hypothetical public API to check whether a metakey is used by some metadata `KeySet`.
+- It needs a public API to check whether a metakey is used by some metadata `KeySet`.
 - We still need to take the metakey out of the metadata `KeySet` and reinsert it.
   That means shuffling around the array in the `KeySet`, which may be worse than the duplicate memory for the new metakey.